 Great writing always starts with great reading.
 If you want to help your students become better writers, the first thing you should do is get them to start reading as much as possible.

 Here are just a few of the ways reading helps students improve their writing skills:

 - Exposes students to new vocabulary and nuances of language.

 - Expands a student’s worldview and teaches him or her about the experiences of others.

 - Offers inspiration and promotes imagination and creativity.

-Best of all, the benefits are the same no matter what they read—so whether your students are into popular novels, biographies, or comic books, they can benefit from more frequent reading!
+Best of all, the benefits are the same no matter what they read.
+So whether your students are into fiction or non-fiction, popular novels, biographies, or comic books, they can benefit from more frequent reading!

 2. “Great Artists Steal”

 Have you ever heard the saying, “Good artists copy; great artists steal”?
 There’s some truth here that can truly help your students become better writers.

 Now clearly, plagiarism is a terrible thing—and you’ll need to teach your students about the pitfalls of blatant artistic theft.
 However, deriving inspiration from a piece of writing and learning how to craft your own work in a similar manner is a completely different story.
 In part, it’s what truly sets great artists apart from good ones.